 - 1.11 Our targets for operating costs increase from €290.4m in 2020 to €317.6m in 2024.
 This compares to the latest expected costs of €287.6m in 2019. - 1.12 We commissioned a bottom up assessment of Dublin Airport's operating costs, which was carried out by CEPA.
 This is a comprehensive study which examined all aspects of Dublin Airport's business and establishes an achievable level of efficient costs.
-We have decided to allow Dublin Airport until 2022 to achieve the more efficient level of Opex identified by our advisors.
-Accordingly, we have decided to use our latest expected 2019 forecast Opex as a starting point, from which we derive allowances trending towards the 2024 allowance until 2022, at which point the CEPA allowance is adopted. - 1.13 We have introduced a mechanism which passes particular mandated costs through to the price cap.
+We have decided to allow Dublin Airport until 2024 to achieve the more efficient level of Opex identified by our advisors.
+Accordingly, we have decided to use our latest expected 2019 forecast Opex as a starting point, from which we derive allowances trending towards the 2024 allowance for each year until 2024 itself. - 1.13 We have introduced a mechanism which passes particular mandated costs through to the price cap.
 These are costs which are largely outside of the control of Dublin Airport, for example, costs relating to the funding of the noise regulator.
 We have decided to discontinue the use of rolling schemes for operating costs.